-The IB Diploma Program's higher-level physics course exposes students to this fundamental experimental science, which seeks to explain the universe itself, from the smallest particles to the vast distances between galaxies.
-Both AP Physics 1 and Physics 2 are algebra-based courses, which means you don't need any calculations to excel.
-However, you should have studied Geometry and Algebra I before entering AP Physics.
-Physics 1 is an introductory course, which will teach you the most fundamental concepts of physics, such as movement, force, gravity and electricity.
+The International Baccalaureate (IB) Diploma Program's higher-level physics course is an exploration of this fundamental experimental science, which seeks to explain the universe from the smallest particles to the vast distances between galaxies.
+Both AP Physics 1 and Physics 2 are algebra-based courses, meaning that no calculations are necessary to excel.
+However, it is recommended that students have studied Geometry and Algebra I before entering AP Physics.
+Physics 1 is an introductory course, teaching the most basic concepts of physics such as movement, force, gravity and electricity.

-Physics 2 comes after Physics 1, providing more information on topics related to electricity and introducing new areas such as thermodynamics and fluid mechanics.
-It's worth noting that fluid mechanics is only widely offered in AP Physics 2 and not in any other physics curriculum.
+Physics 2 follows Physics 1, providing more information on topics related to electricity and introducing new areas such as thermodynamics and fluid mechanics.
+It is worth noting that fluid mechanics is only widely offered in AP Physics 2 and not in any other physics curriculum.
 Despite the exciting and extraordinary development of ideas throughout the history of physics, observations remain essential to the very core of the subject.
 There is no required course for this exam, so whether you take AP, A Level, or IB Physics, you can take the physics subject exam.